aaronjanse/gsed/README.md

-A simple interactive `sed` for when you want to modify streams with a lightweight text editor.
+A simple, interactive stream editor for when you want to modify streams with a lightweight text editor.

 Example usage:
 ```